vasyukov1/hse-dwh/README.md

 # HSE Data Warehouse

-Implementation of a Data Warehouse for a large marketplace with three microservice databases.
+Implementation of a Data Warehouse for a large marketplace with three microservice databases using Data Vault 2.0 architecture and StarRocks MPP.

 Author: Alexander Vasyukov.